brotatotes/bht-automation/bht gen 3/Acts/Chapter 6/Acts 6 14 bht.md

 ### John Calvin:
-1. "The doctrine of the gospel can never be handled so warily and moderately, but that it shall be subject to false accusations."
+1. "We must carefully cut off from the wicked that occasion whereat they snatch."
-2. "It is our part and duty to dash and put away those lies wherewith the truth of God is burdened."
+2. "We must not repent that we have begun, neither yet is there any cause why we should be more slack hereafter; for it is not meet that we should be flee from the poisoned and venomous bitings of Satan, which the Son of God himself could not escape."
-3. "We must not therefore cease off to defend a good cause.
-For the truth of God is precious in his sight, and it ought also to be precious unto us."
+3. "But although the fact come in question, that is, whether the matter be so as the adversaries lay to his charge, notwithstanding the state [of the question] is properly [one] of quality, for they accuse Stephen, because he taught that the form of the worship of God which was then used should be changed; and they interpret this to be blasphemy against God and Moses; therefore the controversy is rather concerning right (as they say) than the fact itself."

 ### Archibald T. Robertson:
-1. "He had caught the spirit of Jesus about worship as shown to the woman at Sychar in Acts 6:4 that God is spirit and to be worshipped by men anywhere and everywhere without having to come to the temple in Jerusalem."
+1. "The only direct testimony and evidently wrong."
-2. "It was inflammable material surely and it was easy to misrepresent and hard to clear up."
+2. "He had caught the spirit of Jesus about worship as shown to the woman at Sychar in Acts 6:4 that God is spirit and to be worshipped by men anywhere and everywhere without having to come to the temple in Jerusalem."
 3. "This Jesus of Nazareth (Ιησους ο Ναζωραιος ουτος).
 With contempt."

 ### John Gill:
 1. "Shall destroy this place; meaning the temple, as the Ethiopic version renders it; and is the same charge, the false witnesses at Christ's examination brought against him."
 2. "And shall change the customs which Moses delivered us; that is, the rites, ceremonies, institutions, and appointments of the Mosaic dispensation."
-3. "In time to come, all sacrifices shall cease, but the sacrifice of thanksgiving."
+3. "Yet this is no other, than what the Jews themselves say will be done, in the times of the Messiah."

 ### John Wesley:
 1. We have heard him say — So they might.
 But yet the consequence they drew would not follow.